Edwin Barnett

+Barnett was born in Leominster, Herefordshire, to surgeon Samuel Barnett MRCS JP and his wife, Mary Ann.

 Barnett made his only first-class appearance for the Marylebone Cricket Club in 1908 against Leicestershire at Lord's.
 In this match he scored a single run in the MCC first-innings, before being dismissed by John King.
 In their second-innings he scored 70 runs before being dismissed by Ewart Astill.
 Barnett played a single Minor Counties Championship match for Buckinghamshire against Berkshire in 1913.

 Below first-class level Barnett played, in a single county match, for Shropshire in 1899, scoring a century with 136 runs, and for Hertfordshire, and at club level for Hampstead and Richmond.

-His date of death is unknown.